imperionite/cp1ms1/MS1.md

 - Understanding of payroll calculation logic.
 - Knowledge of UI/UX design principles.
 - Awareness of compliance regulations affecting payroll processing.
-- Proficiency in programming languages suitable for web applications (e.g., Python).
+- Proficiency in programming languages suitable for web applications (e.g., Java or Python).
 - Experience with security measures like encryption and access controls.

 ##### Additional Help Needed